lordmilko/i686-elf-tools/README.md

 The solution to this therefore is to first compile a linux i686-elf toolchain, followed by the MinGW32 toolchain we're actually interested in.
 This helps solve other bugs in the compilation process, such as GCC attempting to perform selftests on your MinGW32 cross compiler (which won't work) yet looking for i686-elf-gcc instead (which wouldn't exist).

-One would expect libgcc would have host=<the actual host> instead of i686-elf and thus generate a file `libgcc.dll` for mingw32, but from what I've found that doesn't appear to be the case.
+One would expect libgcc would have host=&lt;the actual host&gt; instead of i686-elf and thus generate a file `libgcc.dll` for mingw32, but from what I've found that doesn't appear to be the case.
 If you do have issues with GCC not interfacing with libgcc properly, let me know!